-San Joaquin Valley Air Pollution Control District (SJVAPCD or District) Bike Path Grants The District has a greater program for the construction of higgs infrastructure projects including provide funding to assist with the development or expansion of a comprehensive bicycletransportation network.
+San Joaquin Valley Air Pollution Control District (SJVAPCD or District) Bike Path Grants

 The District has a grants program for the construction of bicycle infrastructure projects, including Class I (Bicycle Path Construction) or Class II (Bicycle Lane Striping) projects.
-These grants
+These grants provide funding to assist with the development or expansion of a comprehensive bicycle-transportation network.

-Strategic Growth Council Grants (SGC) Affordable Housing - Sustainable Communities
+Strategic Growth Council Grants (SGC)

+Affordable Housing - Sustainable Communities

 The SGC will allocate 50% of its Cap and Trade funding toward disadvantaged communities and 50% for affordable housing.
-Projects will include: affordable housing that supports infill and compact development, transit capital and programs that support transit ridership, active transportation projects (infrastructure, and non-infrastructure), Transit Orientated Design (TOD) projects, capital projects that implement complete streets, projects that reduce CHG emissions by reducing auto trips and Vehicle Miles Traveled (VMT), acquisition of easements or other approaches to protect agricultural lands under threat of development, planning to support SCS (sustainable communities scope) implementation, including local plans, must be in draft or adopted SCS, subject to SGC guidelines.
+Projects will include: affordable housing that supports infill and compact development, transit capital and programs that support transit ridership, active transportation projects (infrastructure, and non-infrastructure), TOD projects, capital projects that implement complete streets, projects that reduce CHG emissions by reducing auto trips and VMT, acquisition of easements or other approaches to protect agricultural lands under threat of development, planning to support SCS (sustainable communities scope) implementation, including local plans, must be in draft or adopted SCS, subject to SGC guidelines.